cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: "To plant our investigations on the fertile ground of open hearts and curious minds, we have selected three hundred of Earth’s most inspiring voices, ancient and current, to guide and encourage us in re-imagining\_our roles as change-maker for community, country, or planet."
+        text: "To plant our investigations on fertile ground of open hearts, curious minds, and exemplary experience, we have selected three hundred of Earth’s most inspiring voices, ancient and current, to guide and encourage us in re-imagining\_our roles as change-maker for community, country, or planet."
   -
     type: paragraph
     content: